 If you’re looking for a wiring diagram, see the Operating and Maintenance manual.

 The new pump, installation instructions and sticker with a notice to clean the pump when changing the AC/Heater filters.

-Install the Condensate Removal Pump
+Install the New Condensate Pump

 The new pump was simple to install – the job took no more than 10 minutes.